subugoe/operandi/README.md

 INFO: Waiting for messages.
 To exit press CTRL+C.
 ```

-WARNING for internal developers of OPERANDI: Currently, the development VM has no access to the HPC environment and the Service Broker cannot perform SSH connection and timeouts.
-Access has already been requested.
-Soon this problem will be solved.

 7. In the third terminal start the Harvester
 ```sh
 operandi-harvester harvest start --limit 1